 3. Correction of metabolic disturbances: Treatment of dehydration; correction of electrolyte disturbances, hypoalbuminemia, and anemia; treatment of cobalamin deficiency in patients with involvement of the ileum or after ileum resection.

-EN is not regularly used to induce remission in adult patients with CD; however, it can be considered in certain populations (eg, pediatric).
+Additional nutritional interventions can be considered in patients with IBD in specific situations.
+In those with mild to moderate CD, the CD exclusion diet (CDED) can be considered for induction therapy in conjunction with partial enteral nutrition (EN).
+Exclusive EN is not regularly used to induce remission in adult patients with CD; however, it can be considered in certain populations (eg, pediatric).
 A meta-analysis of 10 studies that compared EN with glucocorticoids suggests that glucocorticoid therapy may be more effective than EN for induction of clinical remission in adults with active CD and equally effective for induction of remission in children with active CD.Evidence 5Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the risk of bias and imprecision.
 Narula N, Dhillon A, Zhang D, Sherlock ME, Tondeur M, Zachos M. Enteral nutritional therapy for induction of remission in Crohn's disease.
 Cochrane Database Syst Rev. 2018 Apr 1;4:CD000542. doi: 10.1002/14651858.CD000542.pub3.
 Review.
-PubMed PMID: 29607496.
-Maintenance with EN is typically not performed because of issues with adherence and acceptability.
+PMID: 29607496.

 Specific Pharmacologic Treatment

-Treatment of CD is usually directed by gastroenterologists, possibly with interdisciplinary involvement from other allied health-care professionals such as nutritionists.
-Colorectal and general surgeons are also essential for patients with particular phenotypes of CD, including those with perianal fistulas or structuring disease causing bowel obstructions.
+Treatment of CD is usually directed by gastroenterologists, possibly with interdisciplinary involvement from other allied health care professionals such as nutritionists.
+Colorectal and general surgeons are also essential for patients with particular phenotypes of CD, including those with perianal fistulas or stricturing disease causing bowel obstructions.

 1. Anti-inflammatory drugs:

 1) Glucocorticoids: Oral prednisone or prednisolone 40 to 60 mg/d.
-In patients with lesions involving the ileocecal region, use oral budesonide 9 mg/d.
-In patients with very active disease, use IV hydrocortisone 300 mg/d or methylprednisolone 60 mg/d.
+Oral budesonide 9 mg/d can also be used in patients with mild ileocolonic disease.
+In those with very active disease, use IV hydrocortisone 300 mg/d or methylprednisolone 60 mg/d.
+Glucocorticoids are effective in inducing remission, but given their potential side effects, long-term use of glucocorticoids should be avoided.
 Once an acute flare of CD is under control, taper off the glucocorticoid dose over 2 to 3 months; discontinuation is not always possible.

 2. Immunomodulating agents are used in patients with response to glucocorticoids as maintenance of remission therapy: